The Mountain Goats: 1995–2000: Sweden, Nothing for Juice, Full Force Galesburg, and The Coroner's Gambit

 By 1995, most of what could be considered classic Mountain Goats conventions (boom-box recording, song series, Latin quotes, and mythological themes) were abandoned in favor of a more thematically focused and experimental sound.
 This period was marked by Darnielle's collaborations with other artists including Alastair Galbraith and Simon Joyner.
 In November 1996, Darnielle announced a vow to "clear his musical tendency for profanity" to promote a more optimistic reception to the ideas outlined in his material.

 In 1995, the album Sweden was released.
 Soon after its recording, a sequel titled Hail and Farewell, Gothenburg was recorded, but never released.
 It remained unheard by the general public until 2007, when it was leaked against Darnielle's wishes.
 In 1996, the Mountain Goats released the album Nothing for Juice, and Full Force Galesburg the following year.
-Rachel Ware left the band between recording the two albums, and bassist Peter Hughes took over her position.
+Rachel Ware left the band in 1996 after the recording of Nothing for Juice, and bassist Peter Hughes then played bass for the band on some tours, and Hughes later officially joined the band in 2002.

 Between 1998 and 2000, the Mountain Goats slowed down their prolific output, releasing The Coroner's Gambit in October 2000.
 The album partially returned to the band's roots, as most songs were sporadically recorded on Darnielle's old Panasonic RX-FT500 cassette deck Boombox, which produced a loud background noise to the songs.

 2001–2003: All Hail West Texas and Tallahassee

 2002 saw the release of two Mountain Goats albums: All Hail West Texas and Tallahassee.
 These albums mark a distinct change in focus for the Mountain Goats project, being the first in a series of concept albums that explore aspects of The Mountain Goats' canon in depth.
 All Hail West Texas featured the resurrection of Darnielle's early boom box recording for a complete album.
 Darnielle considers this album to be the culmination of his lo-fi recording style.
 Tallahassee, the first Mountain Goats album to be recorded with a full band and in a studio, explores and concludes the relationship of a couple whose lives were the subject of the song cycle known as the Alpha Series.
-It was the first album to be released on a major label, marking the start of the 4AD years of the band.
+It was the first album to be released on a major label, 4AD, marking the start of the 4AD years of the band.

 Also released that year was Martial Arts Weekend, attributed to The Extra Glenns, a collaboration with Franklin Bruno on several previously unreleased Mountain Goats songs.
-Following that recording, Bruno joined Darnielle in the studio along with bassist Peter Hughes, who is the second official member of the band and accompanies Darnielle on tour.
+Following that recording, Bruno joined Darnielle in the studio along with bassist Peter Hughes, who was the second official member of the band and accompanied Darnielle on tour.
 These three musicians formed what was considered the Mountain Goats studio band.